molecules/CutandTag_ReplicatePeak_Analysis/README.md

 `set`: Sample grouping for consensus peak analysis
   - sets naming for consensus peak files downstream.
 All samples with the same **Set** name will be combined to generate a consensus peak set.

+`mark`: Indicates the type of histone mark or other feature captured
+    - all samples with the same mark name will be grouped for subsequent control vs treatment plots

+`condition`: Specifies the experimental condition
+    - these values are used to distinguish groups in control vs treatment overlap plots for each mark

 # 7) Instructions to run on Slurm managed HPC
 2A.
 Clone repository